-Status quo (business as usual) Enhanced status quo (do-minimum) Preserving our assets Increased levels of service WC211 Unsealed Road Metalling \$12,200 \$0 from 2021/22 With the seal extension on Kohaihai Road (4.5km of the network) out for tender unsealed road metalling will not be required on the SPR.
-WC212 Sealed Road Resurfacing \$117,000 Increase to \$200,000 per annum.
-Increase is based on 20-Year FWP recommendations for amounts vary based on the recommended programme an enhanced resealing programme to address condition e. issues and maintain the level of service targets.
-Annual
+Status quo (business as usual) Enhanced status quo (do-minimum) Preserving our assets Increase WC211 Unsealed Road Metalling \$12,200 \$0 from 2021/22 With the seal extension on Kohaihai Road (4.5km of the network) out for tender unsealed road metalling will not be requir WC212 Sealed Road Resurfacing \$117,000 Increase to \$200,000 per annum.
+Increase is based on 20-Year FWP recommendations for a amounts vary based on the recommended programme. issues and